Chapter 8: Nominations and Elections

 Back to Guide to Policies & Procedures

 A nominating committee is appointed by the president-elect of the division (chair-elect of each section) to recruit a slate of candidates for each elective position that has or will become vacant.
 The past Past-President typically chairs the committee.
-The committee is comprised of a representative from each section that is typically the past Past-Chair of each section.
+The committee is composed of a representative from each section that is typically the past Past-Chair of each section.

-Vacancies are normally created through expiration of a term, but may also occur through resignation, removal or death of committee members.
+Vacancies are normally created through expiration of a term, but may also occur through resignation, removal, or death of committee members.

 Suggestions for the nominating committee: